abdalrhmanu/Regularized-General-Eigenvalue-Classifier-ReGEC/README.md

 The classification performance has been evaluated on 4 different datasets and with different kernels and parameters.

 Those datasets are:
-- Cleveland Heart Disease,
+- Cleveland Heart Disease
-- Pima Indiands,
+- Pima Indiands
-- Breast Cancer,
+- Breast Cancer
-- German Datasets.
+- German Datasets